paper-dragonfly/cabinet_api/README.md

 3. Run db_setup.py
 4. Navigate to the #Blob Types section of src/classes.py
 5. create a new class with attributes corresponding the the fields for the new blob_type
-6. Naviage to constants.py
+6. Navigate to constants.py
-6. Add new blob_type to the BLOB_TYPES dictionary with key: blob_type_name(str) and value: blob_type_class(class)
+7. Add new blob_type to the BLOB_TYPES dictionary with key: blob_type_name(str) and value: blob_type_class(class)
     * e.g. blob_types = {'cat_thumbnails': CatPics, 'student_essays': StudentEssays}
-7. Add the class to the blob_classes list - this is used for type hinting
+8. Add the class to the blob_classes list - this is used for type hinting

 ## Testing